cdl-saarland/CGO17_ArtifactEvaluation/README.md

   To extract them from the error stream (or logs) one can use a command like:
     `grep 'Invariant load'`

-  If `-polly-remarks-minimal=false` is enabled by default.
-It will cause *all* taken assumptions to be printed, even if they are already implied or trivially fulfilled.
+  The option `-polly-remarks-minimal=false` is currently the default.
+It causes *all* taken assumptions to be printed, even if they are already implied or trivially fulfilled.

 ##### Number of non-trivial assumptions taken that were not implied by prior ones (b):

   Run options: `-mllvm -polly-remarks-minimal=true -Rpass-analysis=polly-scops`

   Same as part **(a(** but with minimal remarks turned on.
-This will prevent the output of any already implied or trivial assumption.
+This prevents the output of any already implied or trivial assumption.